GrishmaWaskar/Prediction-with-Neural-Networks/README.md

 - It includes both regression and classification tasks to predict the extent of forest fires and whether an area has burned or not.

 # Dataset.
--The dataset used in this project contains information about various parameters related to forest fires, including weather conditions and environmental factors.
+- The dataset used in this project contains information about various parameters related to forest fires, including weather conditions and environmental factors.
 The dataset includes the following columns:

 - Month: Month of the year (1-12)
 - Day: Day of the month (1-31)